Motorcycle Accident Claims

 Established in 1988, we are experienced motorcycle accident lawyers.
 We have the expertise needed to ensure that anyone involved in a motorcycle accident is properly compensated for the injuries they have suffered and are provided with the best possible care and treatment to aid their recovery.

 We have significant experience in road accidents and can call on our team of experts with significant knowledge of crash dynamics, in order to assist in achieving a successful outcome for your motorbike accident claim.
+Take a look at the possible amount of compensation that you could be awarded for your accident using our claims calculator

 “Motorcycle accidents can often be particularly tragic as they can see otherwise fit and active people suffering from devastating injuries.
 I have dealt with very many serious motorcycle claims in the 30 years or more I have been specialising in this area of work.
 Unfortunately, liability can often be disputed.
 However, at Smith Jones you will get the highest possible level of expertise and commitment on your side.